 (This one may be inspired by any of your answers from above.
-For 2016, my overall theme was about learning to be who I AM, not who I think I should be.
-I’ve reminded myself of this constantly throughout 2017, and it’s made a huge difference to how I speak to myself - and how I behave around others).
+For 2018, my overall theme was about stepping in to my power as a leader and a business woman so that I can support more women to up level their own love lives.
+I’ve reminded myself of this constantly throughout 2018, and it’s made a huge difference to how I speak to myself - and how I behave around others).

 So, there you have it…

 I tend to find that I come back to these lists over the few days between x-mas & NYE to keep adding things as I remember them, so don’t worry if you’re a bit blank to start off with.

 I now have 8 end of year reviews that I read over whenever I do this exercise afresh, and it’s so affirming to see how far I’ve come, year after year.